Ezequiel Duran Player Props: Rangers vs. Red Sox

 - Duran has picked up a hit in 63.6% of his 66 games this season, with at least two hits in 34.8% of those games.

-- In 18.2% of his games this year, he has hit a home run, and 4.9% of his trips to the plate.
+- Looking at the 66 games he has played this season, he's hit a long ball in 12 of them (18.2%), and in 4.9% of his trips to the plate.

-- In 31.8% of his games this season, Duran has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.
+- Duran has had an RBI in 21 games this year (31.8%), including 11 multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in two contests.

-- In 43.9% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.